 ANZ’s insurance policies are underwritten by Vero Insurance New Zealand Limited and you can easily compare the various benefits side by side on the ANZ website before obtaining a quote.

 What cover options does ANZ car insurance offer?

 Like with many insurers, ANZ offers three types of car insurance policies.
 Each has its own benefits and the right one for you can be determined by the level of risk you are willing to accept and the amount you are prepared to pay for your premium.
-At a minimum, you should take out third party insurance, but comprehensive cover has more features and will mean that you’ll have less financial strain should you be in an accident.
+At a minimum, you should take out third party insurance, but comprehensive cover has more features and means that you’ll have less financial strain should you be in an accident.